sam-wee/edb-osp/food-for-thought/from-the-community/_posts/2020-03-03-5qs-josie-kiew.md

 #### What is your favourite food in the Bay Area?

 I like SuperDuper burgers, and there are only a few outlets here in the Bay Area.
 The burgers are always so juicy, and their homemade pickles are mind-bogglingly delicious.
 I’ve never been the biggest fan of pickles, but this changed my mind.
-I guess I have learnt thatyou have to be open about things, and trying something new is enough to make you love morethings in life!
+I guess I have learnt thatyou have to be open about things, and trying something new is enough to make you love more things in life!

 #### What is the most exciting part of your job?